Our 30 favorite turtleneck sweaters at the movies – Reel

 Patrick McGoohan in "Scanners", 1981.

-13. Creepiest: Jack Nicholson in “ The Shining ” (Stanley Kubrick, 1980)
+13. The most frightening: Jack Nicholson in “ The Shining ” (Stanley Kubrick, 1980)

 This Stanley Kubrick film is probably not unknown to you.
 It is inspired by a novel by Stephen King and in its genre, it is a classic.
 It is also a source of multiple inspirations for cinema, fashion or even music .
 40 years later, nothing seems to alter its strength, not even the passage of time.

-charlotte rampling philippe noiret taxi mauve boisset turtleneck camel
+charlotte rampling philippe noiret taxi mauve boisset camel turtleneck

 © Alain Dejean/Sygma via Getty Images